 While we make significant efforts to comply with all laws, regulations, standards and obligations applicable to us, we cannot guarantee that we have always been or will always be successful.
-Privacy and data protection laws, rules and regulations are complex, and their interpretation is rapidly evolving, making implementation and enforcement, and thus compliance requirements, ambiguous, uncertain and potentially inconsistent.
-Compliance with such laws may require changes to our operations and business practices and may thereby increase compliance costs or have other material adverse effects on our business.
+Privacy, biometrics, artificial intelligence, and data protection laws, rules and regulations are complex, and their interpretation is rapidly evolving, making implementation and enforcement, and thus compliance requirements, ambiguous, uncertain and potentially inconsistent.
+Compliance with such laws may require changes to our operations and business practices and may thereby increase compliance costs on CLEAR, our vendors or our partners or have other material adverse effects on our business.
 In addition, even alleged violations of such laws could be costly to defend and divert management's attention.
-Failure or perceived failure to comply with laws regarding the collection and use of biometric information like BIPA could have an adverse impact on our business and results.
-While we have invested and continue to invest significant resources to comply with privacy regulations, many of these regulations expose us to the possibility of material penalties, significant legal liability, changes in how we operate or offer our products, and interruptions or cessation of our ability to operate in key geographies, any of which could materially adversely affect our business, results of operations and financial condition.
+Failure or perceived failure to comply with such laws and regulations could have an adverse impact on our business and results.
+While we have invested and continue to invest significant resources to comply with data and technology-focused laws and regulations, enforcement or litigation under these laws and regulations could expose us to the possibility of material penalties, significant legal liability, changes in how we operate or offer our products, a loss of commercial revenue or opportunities, and interruptions or cessation of our ability to operate for key partners or in key industries or geographies, any of which could materially adversely affect our business, results of operations and financial condition.